-Growing long vines that drape over shelves or hang from baskets, Pothos plants are easy to grow and add dramatic beauty and symbolic value to any part of the home.
-However, Pothos plants can start dropping leaves and losing new growth if they become unhappy with the surrounding conditions.
-This plant isn’t a delicate one, so it takes more than just a change in lighting or short-term exposure to drafts to cause it to lose leaves.
+Pothos plants are some of my favorite hanging houseplants (I keep two in the kitchen).
+Whilst they are easy to grow, pothos plants can start dropping leaves and losing new growth if they become unhappy with the surrounding conditions.
+In my experience, this plant isn’t a delicate one, so it takes more than just a change in lighting or short-term exposure to drafts to cause it to lose leaves.
 Adjust your Pothos plant’s care quickly if you notice a sudden loss of healthy leaves.

 Common Reasons Your Pothos Plant Leaves are Dropping